IIROC Trading Halt - MMAT | INN

 IIROC Trading Halt – MMAT

-The following issues have been halted by IIROC: Company: Metamaterial Inc. CSE Symbol: MMAT All Issues: No Reason: Single-Stock Circuit Breaker Halt Time : 09:31:50 AM IIROC can make a decision to impose a temporary suspension of trading in a security of a publicly-listed company.
+The following issues have been halted by IIROC: Company: Metamaterial Inc. CSE Symbol: MMAT All Issues: Yes Reason: Pending Delisting Halt Time : 7:45 AM IIROC can make a decision to impose a temporary suspension of trading in a security of a publicly-listed company.
 Trading halts are implemented to ensure a fair and orderly market.
-IIROC is the national self-regulatory organization which oversees …
+IIROC is the national self-regulatory organization which oversees all investment …

 The following issues have been halted by IIROC: